Frequently Asked Questions

 Two people may have the same injury but have different dietary and lifestyle habits that cause a drastic difference in recovery rate.
 Even in instances of two patients with similar injuries, diet and lifestyle, they could receive the same treatment and one may respond more quickly.

 When you put in the work you will recover much faster.
-Dr. Kelli will do everything in her power to restore normal structure and function of the spine, nervous system, and musculature.
-But, she can’t get you better on her own, and needs you to follow her recommendations in order for your body to heal.
-Dr. Kelli is on your team and will help set you up to succeed, but it's up to you to cross the finish line.
+Our chiropractors will do everything in their power to restore normal structure and function of the spine, nervous system, and musculature.
+But, they can’t get you better on their own, and will need you to follow their recommendations in order for your body to heal.
+Our chiropractors are on your team and will help set you up to succeed, but it's up to you to cross the finish line.

-Dr. Kelli encourages her patients to be proactive and receive regular wellness or maintenance care.
+Our entire team encourages you to be proactive and receive regular wellness or maintenance care.

 Why do I need to come in even after I'm feeling better?